← Back to chord chart

 Guitar Aadd9 chord diagram Fingering: x-0-2-4-2-0

 Aadd9 is one of the essential Guitar chords.
+On Chordier, this chord appears in 1 different songs.
 On this page, you can find how to play Aadd9, alternative positions, and core chord transitions.

 To play Aadd9, follow these steps: Place index finger on D string fret 2.
 Place middle finger on B string fret 2.
 Place ring finger on G string fret 4.